taboege/gambas3/comp/src/gb.test/taskell.md

 ## Done

+- Ensure TAP created according to  spec
+    > Tested TAP via gbt3 and python tappy
+- gbt3 has to return exit status at the end
 - Assert and Test documentation
     > Every public method in Test and Assert has to have a description
 - Hide symbols in Test